 There’s a strong argument to be made that the best leaders succeed even when the future is unclear.
-In this Digital Masters interview, Lai gives us straight-talk and pragmatic tips on how to create greater value for customers, shareholders and employees even in the most volatile situations.
+In this Digital Masters interview, Lai gives us straight-talk on how to create greater value for customers, shareholders and employees even in the most volatile situations.

 Hope you enjoy the conversation.

-Appian: So, I read your excellent piece in Harvard Business Review about leading when the future is unclear.
+Appian: So, I read your excellent piece in Harvard Business Review, called Managing When the Future is unclear.
 What motivated you to write that story?

 The problem is that uncertainty has a domino effect that can be paralyzing to an organization.

-Appian: This is the age of digital transformation and change is happening at an incredible rate.
-Talk about how that affects this environment of uncertainty that business leaders are facing.
+Appian: This is the age of digital transformation and change is happening at a blistering pace.
+Talk about the impact of the volatility that business leaders are facing.